mahesh989/Data-Analysis-with-SQL-and-Python/Weather/README.md

-# OpenAQ Data Collection and Storage
+# OpenAQ Data Extraction and Storage

 This project is designed to collect air quality data from the OpenAQ API specifically for Australia and store it in a PostgreSQL database.
 The purpose is to facilitate further analysis and research on air quality trends and patterns over the past decade.